-**Mango (Cannabis Strain):** In the realm of cannabis, #0excludeGlossary is a strain that has captured the hearts of many with its luscious, fruity scent and potent effects.
-The word #1excludeGlossary originally hails from the Tamil #2excludeGlossary which was introduced to the Western world through Portuguese explorers.
-Over the centuries, #3excludeGlossary has transformed from a mere reference to a juicy fruit to a beloved cannabis strain known for its ability to transport users to a state of blissful relaxation.
-This strain is particularly noted for its ability to alleviate stress and promote a sense of #4excludeGlossary, making it a staple in the cannabis community.
-As the cannabis industry continues to evolve, #5excludeGlossary remains a testament to the enduring appeal of strains that offer both flavor and function.
+**Mango (Cannabis Strain):** In the realm of cannabis, “Mango” is a strain that has captured the hearts of many with its luscious, fruity scent and potent effects.
+The word #1excludeGlossary originally hails from the Tamil “mÄá¹…gai,” which was introduced to the Western world through Portuguese explorers.
+Over the centuries, “Mango” has transformed from a mere reference to a juicy fruit to a beloved cannabis strain known for its ability to transport users to a state of blissful relaxation.
+This strain is particularly noted for its ability to alleviate stress and promote a sense of well-being, making it a staple in the cannabis community.
+As the cannabis industry continues to evolve, “Mango” remains a testament to the enduring appeal of strains that offer both flavor and function.
 For cannabis connoisseurs, #6excludeGlossary is synonymous with a tropical getaway in a single puff.
 [Source: Leafly, Harvard Health]

 A mango is an edible stone fruit produced by the tropical tree Mangifera indica.
-It originated from the region between northwestern Myanmar, Bangladesh, and northeastern India.
-M. indica has been cultivated in South and Southeast Asia since ancient times resulting in two types of modern mango cultivars: the "Indian type" and the "Southeast Asian type".
-Other species in the genus Mangifera also produce edible fruits that are also called "mangoes", the majority of which are found in the Malesian ecoregion.
+It originated in the northeastern part of the Indian subcontinent, in what is now Bangladesh, northeastern India and Myanmar.
+M. indica has been cultivated in South and Southeast Asia since ancient times, resulting in two modern mango cultivars: the "Indian" and the "Southeast Asian" types.
+Other species in the genus Mangifera also produce edible fruits called "mangoes," most of which are found in the Malesian ecoregion.

 English